LiquidFenrir/Updater9/README.md

 Updater in lpp-3ds for d0k3's 3ds applications

 ## Building
+To build, you will need the lpp-3ds.elf of your choice (release, nightly, your own...), in addition to makerom, bannertool, 3dstool, and 3dsxtool, then run the build.bat
 All these files, save for the build.bat, can be found on this project's repo: https://github.com/MatMaf/encTitleKeys.bin-Updater/
 This will produce 2 files named d0k3-updater.3dsx and d0k3-updater.cia